alexzoid-eth/2023-10-badger-fv/certora/FVGUIDE.md

 }
 ```

 This basic rule ensures that all external functions can execute without causing a revert.
-Typically, the prover overlooks any execution s leading to a revert.
+Typically, the prover overlooks any executions leading to a revert.
 However, using the `satisfy` system function, we can confirm if a specific condition holds `true` in at least one scenario.
 In other words, it checks that each `external` function can successfully execute without reverting in at least one possible case.

 Now we can execute a prover with `certoraRun certora/confs/ActivePool_verified.conf` from the root directory.